Blueshifty/MineSweeper-REST/README.md

 # MineSweeper-With-SpringBoot-Angular-and-MongoDB
 MineSweeper Game With Spring Boot 2, Angular7 and MongoDB

-Endpoints of the spring-boot project with swagger:
+Endpoints of The Spring BootProject With Swagger:

 ![Alt text](img/img3.png?raw=true "Endpoints:")

-Main Menu That You can Create, Delete And Play The Games:
+Men Page That You Can Create, Delete And Play The Games:

 ![Alt text](img/img1.png?raw=true "Main Page:")